FrostBitten-Wiki/bussim/README.md

 # Note
 This Github Repository serves as the main editor of the Bus Simulator Community Wiki website.

-FOR CSS STYLE REFERENCE: visit /style.css
+For CSS Style reference, visit /style.css from website.